-Archives and Special Collections Regular features and news from the university's Archives and Special Collections Eresources Eresource news such as new subscriptions and features Eresources - Technical issue Technical issues or downtime announcements relating to eresources Events News on events being organised by the library or held in the Saltire Centre How to Instructions and advice on how to do things in the library e.g. how to migrate your RefWorks account, apply for an ILL, top up print credit IT IT news, updates and announcements Library news News and posts of interest from the library Service announcements Announcements regarding service changes or updates such as drop-ins starting, holiday opening hours
+Archives and Special Collections Regular features and news from the university's Archives and Special Collections Eresources Eresource news such as new subscriptions and features Eresources - Technical issue Technical issues or downtime announcements relating to eresources Events News on events being organised by the library or held in the Saltire Centre How to Instructions and advice on how to do things in the library e.g. how to migrate your RefWorks account, apply for an ILL, top up print credit IT IT news, updates and announcements Library news News and posts of interest from the library Service announcements Permanent service announcements Service announcements - temporary Announcements regarding temporary service changes or updates such as drop-ins starting, holiday opening hours.